magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-emails

-It checks for a valid email(s) separated (if several) by a comma, newline or a space.
+Checks for a valid email(s) separated (if several) by a comma, newline or a space.

 #### Example